senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 After a ***LOT*** of debugging, testing, and failure I finally get the result I want.
 I was having issue after issue due to the memory space that I selected for my code cave.
 I thought that the space I had chosen for the *code cave* was free and not being used.
 After much debugging it seemed that it was holding some kind of data, maybe a pointer.
 It could be an address that is being loaded during runtime which would explain

-I figured this out because whenever I would ***ONLY*** patch the `xor` instruction in `main` there would be no problem.
-BUT, if I added the code cave itself it would never even get to the `main` instruction.
+I figured this out since whenever I would ***ONLY*** patch the `xor` instruction in `main` there would be no problem. *BUT*, if I added the code cave itself it would never even get to the `main` instruction.
 It seemed to crashed before ever hitting it.

 The worst part during debugging was that when I would modify the bytes - with the bytes provided by my *Python* script - within *x64dbg* I would see the functionality that I was expecting.
 I believe this is because the memory space I was overwriting was used during some start-up sequence.
 So when I modified the memory space with execution paused on the start of `main` it had no effect.